Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 ===================

 The contract we are going to build in this tutorial is going to act as a classic piggy bank.
-Everyone should be able to insert GTU into it, but only the owner can smash it and retrieve the GTU inside.
-Once the piggy bank has been smashed, it should prevent insertion of GTU.
+Everyone should be able to put money into it, but only the owner can smash it and retrieve the GTU inside.
+Once the piggy bank has been smashed, it should not be possible to add money to it.

 .. todo::

    Add image of piggy bank.

-The piggy bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting GTU, the other is for the owner to smash the piggy bank and prevent further interaction.
+The piggy-bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting GTU, the other is for the owner to smash the piggy bank and prevent further interaction.